 The Franklin County Department of Sanitary Engineering is responsible for providing a safe and dependable supply of drinking water to your community.
-This report covers January 1 through December 31st, 2012.
+This report covers January 1 through December 31st, 2013.
 The County Sanitary Engineer's District #4 drinking water supply surpasses the strict regulations of both the State of Ohio and the U.S. Environmental Protection Agency (EPA), which require all water suppliers to prepare reports like this annually.
-The Franklin County Sanitary Engineers maintain a current, unconditional license to operate our water system.
+Franklin County maintains a current, unconditional license to operate our water system.

-In 2012, our water department distributed 366 million gallons of water to customers.
-Our water source is purchased pretreated water from the City of Columbus, the Dublin Road Water Plant and distributed to Sanitary District #4.
-This water services customers who live in downtown Columbus, western Franklin County, and southwestern Franklin County.
+In 2013, Franklin County Sanitary Engineering distributed nearly 337 million gallons of water to customers.
+Our water source is purchased pretreated water from the City of Columbus.
+Water from the city's Dublin Road plant services customers who live in downtown Columbus, western Franklin County, and southwestern Franklin County.
 The Dublin Road Water Plant relies on surface water from the Griggs and O'Shaughnessy Reservoirs on the Scioto River.
 Columbus treats your water using disinfection and filtration to remove or reduce harmful contaminants that may come from the source water.